abilian/nua/doc/src/dev/front-end.md

 We're using the [Vite](https://vitejs.dev/) to bundle assets (CSS, JavaScript).

-Vite is integrated (mostly) transparently with the backend using the [Flask-Vite]() plugin we have developped during the project.
+Vite is integrated (mostly) transparently with the backend using the [Flask-Vite]() plugin we have developed during the project.